appdotnet/api-spec/resources/streams.md

     * App stream: A Stream for Apps to request multiple Users Streams at once.
 It is very useful for server based Apps that need the streams of lots of users. **It must be accessed with an App access token**.

 Since memory and bandwidth is not unlimited, each Stream has associated limits.
-App.net maintains a buffer of messages to send to a client, but if that buffer fills, your Stream will be disconnected.
+App.net maintains a buffer of objects to send to a client, but if that buffer fills, your Stream will be disconnected.
 Please ensure that you are only requesting streams of data that you can actually process.

 ### Filters

 Streams will give you lots of data, much of which your application may not want.
-A [Filter](/appdotnet/api-spec/blob/master/objects.md#filter) can be passed to the [stream creation endpoint](#create-a-stream) to control what messages are actually delivered to your App by our servers.
+A [Filter](/appdotnet/api-spec/blob/master/objects.md#filter) can be passed to the [stream creation endpoint](#create-a-stream) to control what objects are actually delivered to your App by our servers.

 ### Response Format

-A Stream is a long-lived HTTP connection that enables clients to receive messages in near real-time from App.net.
+A Stream is a long-lived HTTP connection that enables clients to receive objects in near real-time from App.net.

 When a Stream is established, App.net will send response that includes the ```endpoint``` that the app can use to consume the newly created stream.
-You may pass ?purge=1 if you do not wish to receive any messages previously queued up for this stream.
+You may pass ?purge=1 if you do not wish to receive any objects previously queued up for this stream.

 Once connected to the stream endpoint, the response will be encoded using HTTP ```Transfer-Encoding: chunked```.